 Genzo of Daiku no Gensan (Better known in the US as Harry of Hammerin' Harry) normally falls under Drop the Hammer... but in Hammerin' Hero, he gets alternate jobs which give him access to some improbable weapons.
 At the normal end is a baseball bat.
 Others include things like records, boomboxes, sushi, whole raw fish, anchors...

 In Mana Khemia: Alchemists of Al-Revis, the main character Vayne attacks with his cat (assuming the form of a katar and a BFS).
 Jessica uses her bag (wich has everything inside it, and one of her spells can drop swordfishs on the enemies.
 And the ghost Pamela uses her mana-possessed stuffed teddy bear as a weapon.
-Oh, of course, we have cards (Roxis), mecha-swords which can shoot, fire and throw shurikens (Flay) and an alien pod (Muppy).
+Oh, of course, we have cards (Roxis) and an alien pod (Muppy).

-In the sequel, Mana Khemia 2 Fall of Alchemy, it is just as bad.
-We have books that are alive (Chloe), hoops (Etward), a giant robot fist (Enarsia), her magical maid (Liliane), her 3 Puni 'brothers' this worlds version of slimes (Puniyo), and a toy ball (Gotou).
-You could also incluse the shapeshifting morning star and sword of light (Ulrika and Razeluxe).
-The only real weapons are claws (Yun) and a ten foot mace!
+In the sequel, Mana-Khemia 2: Fall of Alchemy, it is just as bad.
+We have books that are alive (Chloe), hoops (Etward), her magical maid (Liliane), her 3 Puni 'brothers'note this worlds version of slimes (Puniyo), and a toy ball (Gotou).
+The only real weapons are claws (Yun), a giant robot fist (Enarsia), the shapeshifting morning star and sword of light (Ulrika and Razeluxe), and a ten foot mace!
 (Pepperoncino).

 Ryu Hayabusa from Ninja Gaiden has a few questionable weapons in the Xbox game series.
 In the first game, he aquires a wooden bokuto which requires about 7 upgrades until the shop owner Muramasa forges the damn thing into an oar.